Bachelor of Science in Nursing

 - ATI TEAS-V-Student must achieve the test score of proficient to be accepted into the program

 If a student fails to achieve a satisfactory Pre Admission score after two attempts he or she must complete an additional semester and can retake the Pre Admission Examination.
 They must score a satisfactory score for their application to be re-considered.
-Failure to achieve successful completion after a third attempt will result in the student being ineligible for admission into the BSN program at Wesley College.
+All pre entrance testing attempts will be counted, regardless of testing locations, failure to achieve successful completion after a third attempt will result in the student being ineligible for admission into the BSN program at Wesley College.

 The Nursing Faculty at Wesley College fully embraces the concept of academic success for all students at the College.
 In an effort to support the academic success of those students who wish to enroll in the BSN Program at Wesley College, the Nursing Faculty also believe the student must be academically prepared to engage in the challenging curriculum of this program.
 Therefore, students who are enrolled in remedial courses (AS198, EN099 and MA099) may not enroll in NR130, Nursing in Today’s world, or take the nursing entrance exam (ATI TEAS-V or NLN PAX) until all remedial courses are successfully completed.
 Therefore, these students must be informed upon placement in remedial courses that they are admitted as undeclared students and that it is unlikely that they will be able to complete the BSN Program in four years.